subrotosingha4/machine_learning_projects/README.md

 # projects
-All ML/DL projects are in this repo
+Hello all, ML/DL projects are in this repo